fenago/nlp-pytorch/lab_guides/Lab_2.md

 ![](./images/29.PNG)

-**Compute Unified Device Architecture** (**CUDA**) is the technology specific to Nvidia GPUs that enables hardware acceleration on PyTorch.
-In order to enable CUDA, we must first make sure the graphics card on our system is CUDA-compatible.
-A list of can be found here: <https://developer.nvidia.com/cuda-gpus>.
-If you have a CUDA-compatible GPU, then CUDA can be installed from this link:
-<https://developer.nvidia.com/cuda-downloads>.
-We will activate it using
-the following steps:

 1. Firstly, in order to actually enable CUDA support on PyTorch, you will have to build PyTorch from source.
 Details about how this can